hollyyfc/project-1-r_mageddon/README.md

 However, it was interesting to note that `use_sex` attribute dropped from 14% in non-election years to 9% in election years.
-While this could be indicative of a slight variation in content, it more more likely that this change was a coincidence.
+While this could be indicative of a slight variation in content, it more more likely that this change was a coincidence rather than a manifestation of a cultural shift.

 ## Presentation